Festo-se/festo-cpx-io/docs/source/features/cpx_io.md

 - Up to 15 modules in one automation system CPX-AP-A
 - Complete IO-Link master V1.1 with data storage mechanism including device parameterisation tool

 In this implementation, the control (PLC) will be your pc.
-The cpx-system will be connected via modbus on ethernet/ip.
+The cpx-system will be connected via ModbusTCP on ethernet.
 Therefore the bus module CPX-A-EP or CPX-I-EP is required to use this software.

 #### Import
 Import the required cpx-system